Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/YML-Input-Format.md

 If `device:` specifies a device with a multi-core processor, and no explicit `pname` for the processor core selection is specified, the default `pname` of the device is used.

+At the level of a `cproject.yml` file, only the `pname` can be specified as the device itself is selected at the level of a `csolution.yml` file.

 ## Processor Attributes

 ### `processor:`